-While travel was extremely limited in FY 2021 the NMB continued its use of the Concur Government Edition (CGE) Travel Services.
+The NMB continued its use of the Concur Government Edition (CGE) Travel Services.
 Concur is a cloud-based expense and travel management software solution that provides an electronic process for travel authorizations, vouchers, and reimbursement to travelers, and reduces the overall per-ticket cost for travelers.

-In November 2021 the Agency received an unmodified "clean" audit opinion on its financial statements and notes to the statements, with no significant deficiencies nor material weaknesses.
-Additionally, in 2021 the Government Accountability Office (GAO) conducted their bi-annual audit of the NMB.
-The NMB was able to close nearly 80% of findings from previous GAO audits.
-A full report will be available in the Spring of 2022.
+In November 2022 the Agency received an unmodified "clean" audit opinion on its financial statements and notes to the statements.
+Additionally, in 2022 the Government Accountability Office (GAO) conducted their bi-annual audit of the NMB.
+To date, the NMB has able to close and address 90% of findings and recommendations from previous GAO audits.

-FY 2023 FISCAL SERVICES PERFORMANCE GOALS
+FY 2024 FISCAL SERVICES PERFORMANCE GOALS